 "Another "friend", I suppose."
 The schoolgirl stated.

 As the footsteps stopped, a giant silhouette jumped several feet into the air from the grove of palm trees.

-As the entity smashed against the ground upon impact, Lirus and Nocta nearly tripped over themselves.
+As the entity smashed against the ground, Lirus and Nocta nearly tripped over themselves from the shockwave.
 The creature was an absolutely hulking corpse with a mini-gun grafted onto its left arm.
-It gave off an impressive roar and left the two dumbfounded in its wake.
+It gave off another ear-splitting roar and left the two dumbfounded in its wake.

 "Where did this guy come from?"
-Nocta complained as she put on an overwhelmed smirk.
+Nocta complained as she put on a dumbfounded grimace.

 "Super beefed-up cyborg zombies with guns...
 Now I have seen everything.
 Nocta, get behind me."
 Lirus stated.

 "How come?
 It's not like your body can withstand bullets...
 Can it?"
 The schoolgirl curiously asked.

 As he raised his right arm, a lavender-colored barrier came up as the giant zombie charged at them in an ape-like manner.
 It threw a fearsome punch with its right arm, with the impact causing the duo to slide back a few paces.
 Nocta held onto the soldier as dust flew up, with visible strain showing up on his face.

-Nocta shot off spinning blades from her shadows at the creature only to get the blades effortlessly smacked away by the mini-gun arm.
+Nocta shot off spinning shadow blades at the creature only to get the blades effortlessly smacked away by the mini-gun arm.
 Lirus poked out his knife from the barrier and shot yellow beams from his knife at the creature, which caused it to stumble back.

-In response, the creature let out a furious roar as the barrels on its minigun spun faster and faster.
+In response, the creature let out a furious growl as the barrels on its minigun spun faster and faster.

 "Oh boy.
 Stay close!"
 The soldier motioned to the schoolgirl as he put both hands on the barrier.

-The creature barraged the duo with a steady flow of rapid bullets.
-The onslaught strained the barrier considerably as it broke out into small cracks.
+The creature barraged the duo with a steady flow of rapid lead.
+The onslaught strained the barrier considerably as it broke out into small cracks, with Lirus making a considerable effort to keep it up.

 "Why a minigun of all things?"
 Lirus stated as sweat dropped from his face.